Here are the top parental concerns for their children’s well-being in 2020

 When you break down the concerns by race, they show a considerable difference.
 While the overuse of social media, cyberbullying, and internet safety were the top three concerns of white and Latino respondents, those categories were further down the list for Black parents.
 The top two issues for Black parents were racism and COVID-19—neither of which appeared on the list for white parents; for Latinos, they were sixth and eighth, respectively.
 On the combined list, COVID-19 was tenth (48%), and racism did not appear.

-Freed says it’s likely the higher COVID-19 rates, mortality and complications among Black people explain the higher virus concern.
+Freed says it’s likely the higher COVID-19 rates, mortality, and complications among Black people explain the higher virus concern.
 As for racism, he adds that other emotional and physical ailments are interconnected.
-Systemic racial disparities, like housing, can cause other health disparities, like asthma, and also directly cause emotional troubles such as depression and anxiety.
+Systemic racial disparities, like housing, can cause other health disparities, such as asthma, and also directly cause emotional troubles such as depression and anxiety.

-Black respondents highlighted several other issues that didn’t appear on either other list, including poverty (66%), unequal healthcare access (62%), and gun injuries (61%), which eclipsed issues like bad eating and lack of exercise.
+Black respondents highlighted several other issues that didn’t appear on either list, including poverty (66%), unequal healthcare access (62%), and gun injuries (61%), which eclipsed issues like bad eating and lack of exercise.
 Freed admits those are fundamental systemic issues that are harder to combat.
-“Certainly, societal concerns are beyond the ability of a single parent to address,” he says, adding that parents can focus on the short-term issues, and then encourage children to safely participate in racial justice protests or causes, which allows them to feel included as valuable parts of the solution.
+“Certainly, societal concerns are beyond the ability of a single parent to address,” he says, adding that parents can focus on the short-term issues and then encourage children to safely participate in racial justice protests or causes, which allows them to feel included as valuable parts of the solution.

 Just as parents’ tactics to help their children will vary across racial groups, Freed says, they’ll also be distinct from family to family.
 “Parents know their children better than anyone, and different strategies are going to work better for different children,” he says.
-“Parents need to be sensitive to the needs of their own children, and realize that one size doesn’t fit all.”
+“Parents need to be sensitive to the needs of their own children and realize that one size doesn’t fit all.”